No More Free-ish Bugs

 By Ramses Martinez, Director, Yahoo Paranoids So, I am the guy who started sending t-shirts as a thanks to people when they sent us a potential vulnerability issue.
 What an interesting 36 hours it has been :) Here's the story.
 When I first took over the team that works with the security commun…

-offering red bull as a gimmick or optional gesture of thanks in context of a vdp is appreciated, because participation in a vdp is completely voluntary and any “thanks” is a bonus
+• Offering Red Bull as a gimmick or optional gesture of thanks in the context of a VDP is appreciated, because participation in a VDP is completely voluntary, and any "thanks" is a bonus.